Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: Challenges in health monitoring systems

-One way to prioritise human understanding of system outputs is to use technologies and techniques that are inherently intuitive and easily comprehensible to humans.
-It can be argued that Semantic Web technologies meet this criteria and can contribute to the development of explainable systems; we discuss this in Section~\ref{role-explainability}.
-However, the use of these technologies does not guarantee explainability.
+It can be argued that Semantic Web technologies are inherently intuitive and can contribute to the development of explainable systems; we discuss this in Section~\ref{role-explainability}.
+However, the use of these technologies does not guarantee the explainability of the system as a whole.
 Other technologies and techniques implemented within the systems, and the ways in which they are combined, can also play a role in either enhancing or hindering the overall explainability of the system.
-For example, rules are inherently easy to understand \cite{hagras_toward_2018}, and nearly all the selected systems implement some form of rule-based reasoning.
+For example, rules are inherently easy to understand \cite{hagras_toward_2018}, and nearly all the selected systems implement some form of rule-based reasoning using Semantic Web rule languages.
 However, in some cases, rules are implemented for one aspect of the system while less interpretable techniques are used for other components.
 An instance of this is the system proposed by Ali et al. \cite{ali_smart_2020}, where a deep learning model is used for disease prediction, while rule-based reasoning is applied for recommendation generation.
-This results in the decision support functionality being highly explainable, while the situation analysis component remains less so.
+This results in the decision support functionality being highly explainable, while the situation prediction component remains less so.

 Bayesian networks can also be considered highly interpretable, as they can perform predictive and diagnostic reasoning \cite{derks_taxonomy_2020} in a way that can be visually interpreted due to their graphical structure \cite{kyrimi_comprehensive_2021}.
 Predictive reasoning is done by Mcheick et al. \cite{mcheick_stroke_2016}, who use a Bayesian network to determine whether a person has a high risk of stroke based on risk factors.
 The reason for whether the risk is high or not can be traced back to the presence of risk factors.
 On the other hand, Kordestani et al. \cite{kordestani_extended_2021} use a Bayesian network for diagnostic reasoning, allowing for the understanding of a kidney disease diagnosis based on its causes.
 Fuzzy logic represents another class of interpretable techniques, since it allows variables and their classifications to be presented in a way that is intuitive \cite{hagras_toward_2018}.
-Fuzzy approaches are used in a number of the selected systems; we discuss them in more detail in Section~\ref{fuzzy-logic}.
+Fuzzy approaches are used in five of the selected systems; we discuss them in more detail in Section~\ref{fuzzy-logic}.